leofurio/raspghostcam/README.md

 Ftp account <br /> *optional*
->:ghost: could destroy your camera, but his photo will be stored and safe on the web
+>:ghost: could destroy your camera, but his photo will be stored, safe on the web

 Switch button <br /> *optional*
 >To start the camera